 When you want to cut back on the heaviness of cream cheese, let’s make use of your plums and whip up this wonderful dessert.
 It’s light, refreshing, and more than perfect.
 Here’s a tip: Italian prune plums work best in this recipe because they hold their shapes well.

 A soup made with strawberries and noodles – sounds weird, right?
 But, trust me, it tastes like nothing else in this world, and it’s ideal for serving on hot summer days.
 You can serve it hot, too, with an extra dollop of sour cream for a full-bodied flavor.

 Are you ready for more Polish pancakes?
 You will be surprised to learn that these call for yeast, which is used to create more body and enhance the flavor of the apples.
-These pancakes are excellent for breakfast, and you’ll love to have them with some maple syrup.
+These pancakes are an excellent Polish dish for breakfast, and you’ll love to have them with some maple syrup.

 Apart from the pillowy texture, people are obsessed with them because of the toothsome filling made with jam, lemon curd, or chocolate.